 How to get there: The easiest way is to grab a taxi at Hua Lamphong Metro station (also the closest Metro station to Chinatown).
 Next to that is grab a map and start walking.
 It´s about 15 minutes walk from Khao San Road.

-It dates back to the Ayutthaya period King Narai’s rule mid 17th century.
+Khanom Bueang dates back to the Buddha era, but was nearly lost as part of the Thai cuisine.
+It was rediscovered during the Ayutthaya period of King Narai’s rule mid 17th century.
 Lady Witchayen, a Japanese lady married to a foreign diplomat, introduced eggs into the cuisine of the Court.
 Despite the popularly held belief, the filling in the khanom bueang is not coconut cream, its a meringue filling.
+Fresh coconut is spread on top.